 -

 London as a blueprint for inclusive education: Why are rights and oracy important in violence prevention?

 Evidence shows the importance of keeping children in school as a protective factor in violence prevention.
 London has led the way in a fragmented system and influenced national policy.
 This panel discussion led by London VRU senior manager CJ Burge, explores the challenges that exist and what actions have the greatest impact in schools.

-With contributions from:
+-